-Accompanied by the Düsseldorfer Symphoniker (Dusseldorf Symphony Orchestra), the Russian violinist Alena Baeva performs Pyotr Ilyich Tchaikovski’s Violin Concerto in D major, Op.
-35. Written in 1878, it is one of the best known and most performed violin concertos, and is considered one of the most technically difficult works for the violin.
+Accompanied by the Düsseldorfer Symphoniker (Dusseldorf Symphony Orchestra), the Russian violinist Alena Baeva performs Pyotr Ilyich Tchaikovsky’s Violin Concerto in D major, Op.
+35. Written in 1878, it is one of the best-known and most performed violin concertos and is considered one of the most technically difficult works for the violin.
 In the second part of the concert, the Düsseldorfer Symphoniker performs Tchaikovski’s Romeo and Juliet, TH 42, ČW 39, an orchestral work completed by September 10, 1880, but did not receive its premiere until May 1, 1886.
-It is styled an Overture-Fantasy, and is based on Shakespeare’s play of the same name.
+It is styled an Overture-Fantasy and is based on Shakespeare’s play of the same name.
 Conductor: Alexandre Bloch.
 Published by the AVROTROS Klassiek channel.

 Programme (with the starting time in the video):

 - 00:00 Tchaikovski: Violin Concerto in D major, Op.
 35

 Born in 1985 to a musical family, Baeva took her first violin lessons at the age of five under renowned pedagogue Olga Danilova in Alma-Ata, Kazakhstan.
 From 1995 she studied with Professor Eduard Grach at the Central School of Music (an affiliate of the Moscow State Tchaikovsky Conservatoire), and from 2002-2007 at the Moscow Conservatoire itself.
 In addition to her formal studies, Baeva was a protégée of Mstislav Rostropovich (at whose invitation she studied in France, 2003) and Seiji Ozawa (whose Academy in Switzerland she began attending in 2007).